Quansight-Labs/free-threaded-compatibility/docs/examples/monte-carlo.md

 Modern computer programs that play the game of Go commonly use Monte Carlo Tree Search (MCTS) as the search algorithm.
 Examples of programs using this technique are AlphaGo, CrazyStone and Zen.
-Look for "AlphaGo - The Movie" on YouTube if you are interested in more background on the history of Go playing programs.
+Look for "AlphaGo - The Movie" on YouTube if you are interested in a story about how AlphaGo won a 5 game match verses a professional Go player.
 Monte Carlo-based algorithms are typically good candidates for multi-threaded or multi-process parallelization.

 Michi is a minimal but relatively full-featured Go engine that uses MCTS.
 It was authored by Petr Baudis and released under the MIT license.
 We will use it